coon-js/extjs-comp-navport/Readme.md

 are not hardwiring the package's code into the application itself, instead, the *PackageLoader* of ExtJS is being used (see [Mitchell Simoen's Blog entry for an explanation](https://mitchellsimoens.com/2017/04/12/package-loading/), amongst others).

+You can now build your application by running `sencha app build --dev --uses` respective `sencha app build --prod --uses`.